ProjecVirgil/VirgilAI/README.md

 ## TO BE CONSIDERED ⚠️
 1. The entire project is only at the albor and is not 100% complete
-2. The convenience of changing settings is not the best due to the fact that if you want to change you have to re-enter all the old parameters that you do not want to change including the API keys
-3. Virgilio without the API insert and without the connection will not function fully
+2. Virgilio without the API insert and without the connection will not function fully
-4. **FOR NOW** many command works only in italian except for the question at GPT (so any questions not covered by the default commands)
+3. **FOR NOW** many command works only in italian except for the question at GPT (so any questions not covered by the default commands)
-5. The api for GPT and Deeple is almost free but is necessary inser the credit/debit card (sorry i know is annoying) 💸
+4. The api for GPT and Deeple is almost free but is necessary inser the credit/debit card (sorry i know is annoying) 💸

 ## 💎 Future idea/goal for this project